antirez/lamernews/README.md

 Every news has a sorted set with user upvotes and downvotes.
 The keys are named respectively `news.up:<news id>` and `news.down:<news id>`.

-In the sorted sets the the score is the unix time of the vote, the element is the user ID of the voting user.
+In the sorted sets the score is the unix time of the vote, the element is the user ID of the voting user.

 Posting a news is equivalent to upvoting it.